-- Olney, James, ed.
+- Olney, James, ur.
 Autobiography: Essays Theoretical and Critical.
-Princeton: Princeton University Press, 1980.
+Princeton, Princeton University Press, 1980.

-- Ricœr, Paul.
+- Ricœur, Paul.
 Sebe kot drugega.
-Transl.
-Nastja Skrušny Babin.
+Prevedla Nastja Skrušny Babin.
 Ljubljana: KUD Apokalipsa, 2011.

-- Smith, Sidonie, and Julia Watson.
+- Smith, Sidonie in Julia Watson.
 Reading Autobiography: A Guide for Interpreting Life Narratives.
-2nd ed.
-Minneapolis: University of Minnesota Press, 2010.
+2. izd.
+Minneapolis in London: University of Minnesota Press, 2010.